mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 1. what to do with `null`, any validations?
     * `null` key
     * `null` value
+    * note that there is no significant difference between getting key with null value and getting key that not exists
 1. drop or replace adding entry with the key that already exists in map?
 1. `get` should return `Optional`?
 1. what to do in case of collision? list vs tree